Decomposition of degenerate Gromov-Witten invariants: Preliminaries

 \subsection{Artin fans}

-Let $W$ be a fine and saturated algebraic log stack.
+Let $X$ be a fine and saturated algebraic log stack.
 We are quite permissive with algebraic stacks, as delineated in \cite[(1.2.4)--(1.2.5)]{LogStack}, since we need to work with stacks with non-separated diagonal.
 An Artin stack logarithmically \'etale over $\Spec\kk$ is called an {\em Artin fan}.

-The logarithmic structure of $W$ is encoded by a morphism $W \to \Log$, see \cite{LogStack}.
-For many purposes this needs to be refined, since different strata of $W$ may map to the same point of $\Log$, and we wish to distinguish strata.
-Following preliminary notes written by two of us (Chen and Gross), the paper \cite{AW} introduces a canonical Artin fan $\cA_W$ associated to a logarithmically smooth fs log scheme $W$.
-This was generalized in \cite[Prop.\ 3.1.1]{ACMW14}:
+The logarithmic structure of $X$ is encoded by a morphism $X \arr \Log$ to Olsson's stack $\Log$ of fine log structures, see \cite{LogStack}.
+One crucial idea developed in the context of the present paper is a refinement of the stack $\Log$ by an Artin fan that takes into account the stratification of $X$ defined by $\ol\cM_X$.
+Following preliminary notes written by two of us (Chen and Gross), the paper \cite{AW} introduces a canonical Artin fan $\cA_X$ associated to a logarithmically smooth fs log scheme $X$.
+This was generalized in \cite[Prop.~3.1.1]{ACMW14}:

-\begin{theorem} Let $X$ be a logarithmic algebraic stack which is locally connected in the smooth topology.
-Then there is an initial factorization of the map $X\rightarrow \Log$ through a strict \'etale morphism $\cA_X\rightarrow \Log$ which is representable by algebraic spaces. \end{theorem}
+\begin{theorem} Let $X$ be a logarithmic algebraic stack over $\Spec\kk$ which is locally connected in the smooth topology.
+Then there is an initial strict \'etale morphism $\cA_X\arr \Log$ over which $X\arr \Log$ factors.
+Moreover, the morphism $\cA_X\arr\Log$ is representable by algebraic spaces. \end{theorem}

+Note that $\cA_X$ in the theorem is indeed an Artin fan because $\Log$ is logarithmically \'etale over $\Spec\kk$.